 Smart M Power Co (t/a MPOWER)

-MEGA, in collaboration with South Dublin County Council and industry partners such as MPOWER, developed a Living Lab to research solutions that increase the level of electricity production hosted by communities.
+MEGA developed a Living Lab to research solutions that increase the level of electricity production hosted by communities.
+This was in collaboration with South Dublin County Council and industry partners such as MPOWER.
 It is located in South Dublin County, and is known as the Tallaght Community Energy Living Lab.
-MPOWER is driving this research forward towards full commercial deployment, first in DIT and Tallaght Living Lab – from there it will be franchised to local communities (regulated by Contract) acting as Smart Cells in an emerging independent Cellular Smart Grid.
+MPOWER is driving this research forward towards full commercial deployment, first in DIT and Tallaght Living Lab.
+From there it will be franchised to local communities (regulated by Contract).
+These will act as Smart Cells in an emerging independent Cellular Smart Grid.
 It involves local Energy and Flexibility Markets operated by the Community System Operator, for each Community Grid.
-Consumers in Community Grids become prosumers (regulated by contract): consumers who offer a service back to the supply chain (production and/or flexibility).
+Consumers in Community Grids become prosumers (regulated by contract).
+These are consumers who offer a service back to the supply chain (production and/or flexibility).

 Remote HVAC is an innovative software, used as a service start-up, creating diagnostic cloud intelligence for the Built Environment.
-Remote HVAC has developed an Automated Fault Detection and Diagnosis software tool which provides a practical, low cost and barrier free approach to re-commissioning.
-The software uses Internet of Things (IoT) devices to gather data and run it through Artificial Intelligence (AI) enabled rule engines combined with Big Data analytics to identify re-commissioning opportunities.
+Remote HVAC has developed an Automated Fault Detection and Diagnosis software tool.
+This provides a practical, low cost and barrier free approach to re-commissioning.
+The software uses Internet of Things (IoT) devices to gather data.
+It then runs it through Artificial Intelligence rule engines combined with Big Data analytics to identify re-commissioning opportunities.

 MEGA is first and foremost a collaboration.
-It is the diversity and determination of this original group and its gradual expansion, along with on-going support of the Sustainable Energy Authority of Ireland and other sponsors which has enabled MEGA to pass that critical line where it no longer had to rely on theory and concepts, but could move to the point of referring to research activities and discoveries, which point the way forward, not just for Ireland's Energy Challenge but the international community
+This group, along with on-going support of SEAI and other sponsors has enabled MEGA to pass that critical line.
+It no longer had to rely on theory and concepts, but could move to the point of referring to research activities and discoveries.
+These point the way forward, not just for Ireland's Energy Challenge but the international community

 - Please submit your application online by 5pm.
 Friday 14th June.

 - You are eligible to apply under more than one category.
-Simply follow the online guidelines and copy and paste your application to a new category and amend your answers as appropriate.
+Simply follow the online guidelines and copy and paste your application to a new category.
+Then amend your answers as appropriate.

 - Please ensure all mandatory fields are completed before you hit submit.